Palette-Labs-Inc/registry/rfcs/00003-identity-contracts.md

 - **Privacy-Preserving Interactions**: Ensure that users can selectively disclose relevant information while protecting sensitive data, such as addresses or personal identifiers

 ## Agent Contracts
 Agents create a global identity within the network by going through a registration procedure and interfacing with on-chain smart contracts.
-This document defines the set of contracts that help a user bootstrap their identity and delegated signers.
+This document defines the set of contracts that help a user bootstrap their identity and their delegated signers.
 Delegated signatures allow users to easily interact with the network and it's avilable services while delegating the signing process to a client that represents their interests.
 Delegated signatures allow clients to automate the signature process so the user does not have to present their private key during every stage in the transaction lifecycle; optimizing for usability.

 ```mermaid
 graph TD